shahidk550/codingTasks/README.md

 ```

 ## Operating email.py
-Once the program is running you will be promted to select an action from a menu.
+Once the program is running you will be prompted to select an action from a menu.

 1. Read email
 2. View unread emails